EbenezerLaleye/EbenezerLaleye/README.md

 - 🌱 I’m currently learning React and building up my portfolio.
 - I love learning new things and I'm looking to start my career as Frontend Developer
 - 🛠 At the moment I'm working as a IT Engineer at the National College Of Ireland
-- Here is the link to my portfolio where all my recent projects can be found <a href=""> Portfolio <a>
+- Here is the link to my portfolio where all my recent projects can be found <a href="https://ebenezerlaleyeportfolio.netlify.app"> Portfolio <a>
 - Here is the link to my first interactive <a href=""> weather app </a>
 - 📫 Here is how to reach me on <a href="https://www.linkedin.com/in/ebenezer-ola-laleye-64a7bb23b/"> Linkedin </a>
 <!--